cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ~~~~~~~~~~~~~~~~~

 Using the configuration service component and a convenience function *makeNativePropertyNode* we can create typed property nodes.
+The class *NativePropertyNode* also has a templated constructor, which can create a new node according to the given type of the value.

 First of all, we need a property node which will be registered at the root node ("/") of the configuration service.
 The configuration service handles property nodes as shared pointers.